konqi/roborock-bridge/README.md

 | device  | `{"action": "clean_mode", "fan_power": int,"mop_mode": int, "water_box_mode": int}`                      | Set cleanup options.
 Possible property values can be found in the Interpreter for your robot e.g. [S8 Pro Ultra, MOP_MODE_UNKNOWN, FAN_POWER_123, WATER_BOX_124](./src/main/kotlin/de/konqi/roborockbridge/bridge/interpreter/S8UltraInterpreter.kt). <br/>**Example:** `<base-topic>/home/12345/device/asjnkd978732/action` with payload `{"action": "clean_mode", "fan_power": 103,"mop_mode": 300, "water_box_mode": 202}` |
 | device  | `start` or `{"action": "start", "clean_mop": 1}`                                                         | Start / Resume current cleanup task. <br/>**Example:** `<base-topic>/home/12345/device/asjnkd978732/action` with payload `start`                                                                                                                                                                                                                                                                                              |
 | device  | `pause`                                                                                                  | Pause current cleanup task. <br/>**Example:** `<base-topic>/home/12345/device/asjnkd978732/action` with payload `pause`                                                                                                                                                                                                                                                                                                       |

+#### What values are allowed for which property

+If you want to know which values are allowed for which property you can ask the bridge for it.
+Send a message to `home/<homeId>/device/<deviceId>/<property>/options` with an empty body (important).
+The bridge will reply on the same topic with a map of values and their meaning.
+If there is no interpreter for your device available or the interpreter has no information about possible values it won't reply.

+**Example:** `<base-topic>/home/12345/device/asjnkd978732/fan_power/options`

 ## Something is wrong